Why prompt engineers need A/B testing

 - Cherry-picking: You unconsciously pick examples that confirm your hypothesis.
 The edge cases that would reveal regressions get skipped.

-- No statistical rigor: Even when something looks better, you have no way to distinguish signal from noise.
+- No statistical rigor: Even when something looks better, you can't distinguish signal from noise.
 A 5% improvement on 10 examples could easily be random variation.

 What A/B testing gives you

 A/B testing replaces intuition with evidence.
-Here is what changes:
+Here's what changes:

 Statistical confidence